Volume of Fluid (Multiphase Flow)#

 steady-state criterion

 : one of the two stop criteria of the interface reinitialization process.
-This parameter \((\alpha_\text{ss})\) acts as a tolerance to the reaching of steady-state when solving the algebraic interface reinitialization partial differential equation (PDE).\[\alpha_\text{ss} \geq \frac{ \lVert \phi_\text{reinit}^{\tau + 1} - \phi_\text{reinit}^{\tau} \rVert_2}{\Delta \tau}\]where \(\tau\) is the pseudo-time used to solve the reinitialization PDE and \(\Delta \tau\) is the associated pseudo-time-step.
+This parameter \((\alpha_\text{ss})\) acts as a tolerance for reaching steady-state when solving the algebraic interface reinitialization partial differential equation (PDE).\[\alpha_\text{ss} \geq \frac{ \lVert \phi_\text{reinit}^{\tau + 1} - \phi_\text{reinit}^{\tau} \rVert_2}{\Delta \tau}\]where \(\tau\) is the pseudo-time used to solve the reinitialization PDE and \(\Delta \tau\) is the associated pseudo-time-step.

 max steps number